mathewgomas-alfred/mathewgomas.io/tutorials/flat-coloring.rst

 Conclusion
 ----------

 I hope this has given you a good idea of how to fill in flats using the various techniques, as well as getting a hand of different Krita features.
-Remember that a good flat filled line art is better than a badly shaded one, so keep practising to get the best out of these techniques!
+Remember that a good flat filled line art is better than a badly shaded one, so keep practicing to get the best out of these techniques!